ndbiller/as-fa54-quiz/README.md

 ### Implement Interface Shortcut

 Want to implement an interface in your class?
 Maybe inherit from `ICommand`?
-Just write its name next to the classname like you would, do the above trick to get rid of the initial compiler warning by adding the namespace.
-Still not satisfied?
-Hit the combination of **control** and **dot** one more time, again followed by **enter**.
-There are your basic interface fields and methods, ready to throw `NotImplementedException()` exceptions until you decide what they should really do.
+Just write its name next to the classname, like you would normally do.
+Then do the previous shortcut again and rid yourself of the initial compiler warning, adding the namespace.
+You're still not satisfied?
+Hit **control** and **dot** once more followed by **enter**.
+And thereyou are, your basic interface has methods, ready to throw `NotImplementedException()` exceptions.
+Pretty neat.

 ```
 "CTRL" + "."